Czirion/Zamia-bacterial-BGCs/README.md

 ### Run Orthofinder

-Upload to the server a folder called `<genus>_faa/` with all of the genomes in the aminoacid `.faa` format.
+For each genus of interest upload to the server a folder called `orthofinder/<genus>_faa/` with all of the genomes in the aminoacid `.faa` format.
 It must include, the constructed MAGs, the related genomes and an outgroup (a genome from one of the downloaded genera different to de genus of interest).

 Put the script `orthofinder.sh` in the directory above `<genus>_faa/` and run it in the server.

-### Make the tree with Ggtree
+### Run Ggtree in R

 Download the results folder `Species_Tree/` to the local machine inside a directory called `zamia-dic2020/orthofinder/`.